nathan-foo/tamuhack-25/README.md

 **Gameplay**
 - Users can join a lobby by entering a game code in the play page.
 - On game start, all players in the lobby are sent to a coding screen.
-We used socket.io to broadcast events in real time to the players.
+We used Socket.io to broadcast events in real time to the players.
 - The coding screen features a question fetched from the database with example outputs, a live camera view of each player using Livekit, and a text and microphone input for users to submit their responses.
 - Through the microphone input, players can see a live transcription of their response on the screen.
 When a user is finished responding, the transcript is parsed into text and sent to Gemini API for evaluation.
-- Once all players have responded, each player gets individual feedback from their answer.
+- Once all players have responded, each player gets individual feedback for their answer.
 Each player receives an overall score, as well as scores for time complexity, space complexity, use of data structures and algorithms, and overall effectiveness of their response, as well as feedback on each category.
 - The user can then compare their scores against the competition through a leaderboard.
 - This cycle continues until all rounds have been exhausted.